-This roadmap assumes that EVs have an average range of 150 km with 30 kWh of batteries, which reflects an average efficiency of 0.15 kWh/km to 0.2 kWh/km, with some additional reserve battery capacity.
-This translates to a battery cost for such a vehicle of USD 15 000, with USD 2 000 to USD 4 000 in fuel costs (depending on the engine size and the transmission type), which partially offsets the cost of the battery.
+This roadmap assumes that EVs have a typical range of 125 to 150 km with 30 kWh of batteries, which reflects an average efficiency of 0.15 kWh/km to 0.2 kWh/km, with some additional reserve battery capacity.
+This translates to a battery cost for such a vehicle of USD 15 000.
+There would be a savings of up to USD 4 000 from eliminating the ICE and its transmissions sytem (depending on the engine size and the transmission type), which partially offsets the cost of the battery.
 However, if the battery needs to be replaced during the life of the vehicle, the lifetime battery costs will be significantly higher.